 Breathe in and out naturally.
 Remain aware of any sensations.
 Any thoughts, any pleasant feelings, or any tense, unpleasant feelings — just become aware and let it go, no matter how many thoughts or emotions you have.
 Allow your thoughts to release naturally through the strength of your body.

 You are now free and ready to expand.
 Relax and breathe.
 Sink deeper into the moment and expand your awareness to the space surrounding your body.
 Become aware of any sensations–noise, smell, temperature, body, etc. Sit with this for a few minutes.

 Feel the space around you, and allow your awareness to flow freely around the environment in which you occupy.
-You are fully apart of this natural interaction of mind, body and space.
+You are fully part of this natural interaction of mind, body, and space.

 Allow your awareness to expand as much as it naturally will, bringing you beyond your immediate surroundings.
 Stay here for a few minutes as you sit comfortably in this space.